michael-hartmann/caps/examples/README.md

 examples
 ========

-This directory contains examples that show how to use libcasimir.
+This directory contains examples that show how to use the CaPS API.
 Every example is kept simple and well documented.
 You can compile the programs by running `make`.

 AuAl.c